Stiegler-EdTech/react-eventHandling-template/README.md

 ### `npm install`

-Installs required dependencies and adds the node_modules and package.json file
+Installs required dependencies and adds the node_modules and dependencies